octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 Sometimes, you actually need write privileges for troubleshooting.
 Your plan is to start a transaction, do some INSERT/UPDATE/DELETE, and then rollback the transaction; as if nothing actually happens.

-Well, nothing has happened as far as other transaction are concerned.
+Well, nothing has happened as far as other transactions are concerned.
 But something did actually happen in data files, on the filesystem: all the changes made by your transaction are there : they are known as dead tuples.
 I would be delighted to tell you more, as it's a great way to learn MVCC, but I'm running short of time.

 These tuples take disk space, that will eventually be reused for other tuples after a [VACUUM](https://www.postgresql.org/docs/current/sql-vacuum.html) completes.
 This is done automatically, but takes resources (CPU and I/O).
 If you updated much data, database response time may increase when the AUTOVACUUM does its job.

-So, when you do such things, keep on eye on response time: if it goes up, look at [pg_stat_progress_vacuum](https://www.postgresql.org/docs/current/progress-reporting.html) to check if a AUTOVACUUM has started and estimate when he will complete.
+So, when you do such things, keep on eye on response time: if it goes up, look at [pg_stat_progress_vacuum](https://www.postgresql.org/docs/current/progress-reporting.html) to check if a AUTOVACUUM has started and estimate when it will complete.

 Do not update huge tables, as it may lead to the dreaded `no space left on device`.